Email: nexusmail at this Web site address

 The HYG Database

 The HYG database (v2.0) is a compilation of interesting (to me, anyway) stellar data from a variety of catalogs.
 It is useful for background information on all sorts of data: star names, positions, brightnesses, distances, and spectrum information.
+It also powers the charts elsewhere on this site.

 Choose the version of the database that best serves your needs: